Table of contents

 The section applies to the Code operator in Sources, and to the Code operator and the Python Machine Learning operator in Processing and Analytics.

 The following table gives examples of valid output values, by data type.
-Outputs with invalid values are skipped and reported in the Notifications pane of the
+Outputs with invalid values are skipped and reported in the Notifications pane of the Metrics page.

 |Flow column data types||Output value data types||Valid output value examples||Default value|